21st Annual Byrne Judicial Clerkship Institute

 We invite you to join us for Pepperdine's 21st Annual Wm.
 Matthew Byrne, Jr. Judicial Clerkship Institute, a program dedicated to promoting justice and the federal judiciary through training federal judicial law clerks.
 Every spring, federal judges and professors from across the country gather at Pepperdine and generously dedicate their time to providing current and future federal law clerks with the skills they need to become effective law clerks.
 The wisdom they share during the program is invaluable.
 This year, our program might be virtual.
 We'll share more information soon regarding our format for 2021.

-Whether JCI is in person or virtual, we are delighted to host JCI with the Federal Judicial Center, who sponsors career clerks to attend the conference, and Pepperdine Caruso School of Law invites term law clerks who will be beginning federal clerkships to enroll.
+Whether JCI is in person or virtual, we are delighted to host JCI with the Federal Judicial Center.
+The Federal Judicial Center sponsors career clerks to attend the conference, and Pepperdine Caruso School of Law invites term law clerks who will be beginning federal clerkships to enroll.
 Through the kindness of former law clerks and other friends of Judge Byrne, and also through Pepperdine University, we have travel scholarships available for a limited number of new clerks who would like to attend.
 We deeply appreciate the continued support of judges, professors, clerks, and students who have helped make this conference a success for nearly two decades.
 We look forward to meeting you in person or virtually this spring.

 Assistant Professor of Legal Research and Writing